Get Involved

 Register at:

-What is included in the Certified Peer Educator certification?
+What is included in the NASPA Certified Peer Educator training?

 CPE certification helps peer educators develop leadership skills to be able to successfully create and implement campus programs.
 The training includes eight modules, covering the role of peer education, helping peers make a behavior change, listening skills, response and referral skills, how to take action and intervene, recognizing the role of diversity and inclusivity, programming and presentation skills, self-care, and group dynamics.